nodeca/nodeca/README.md

 If you have similar goals - you can participate in Nodeca development.
 Please, note, that we are not "free developpers for your needs", and we can not be hired.
 But we can coordinate our efforts with your ones.
+Though, if you have better collaboration ideas - that's discussable.

 Contacts